 Karl M. Kapp, in his book The Gamification of Learning and Instruction, defines gamification as “using game based mechanics, aesthetics and game thinking to engage people, motivate action, promote learning, and solve problems”.

-Another gamification proponent, Kevin Warbach, author of For the Win, calls it “the use of game elements and game design techniques in non-game contexts.”
+Another gamification proponent, Kevin Werbach, author of For The Win: How Game Thinking Can Revolutionize Your Business, calls it “the use of game elements and game design techniques in non-game contexts.”

 I would like to define this approach as follows: